spitlo/spitlo.github.io/content/music/a-musicians-journey.md

 I wanted to try out [Bark](https://github.com/suno-ai/bark), a transformer-based text-to-audio model by Suno.

 I had some unused lyrics lying around, so I created a python script that fed it, line for line, to Bark.
 The script takes a [language](https://github.com/suno-ai/bark#supported-languages) and a [voice number](https://suno-ai.notion.site/8b8e8749ed514b0cbf3f699013548683?v=bc67cff786b04b50b3ceb756fd05f68c) as arguments, and an optional folder name.
-The generated file gets saved to a folder named for verse and line (e.g. `verse1_line4`), and the filename indicates language and voice.
+The generated file gets saved to a folder named for the verse and line (e.g. `verse1_line4`), and the filename indicates the language and voice used.

 When generating the audio, I surrounded each line with `♪`, which has a special meaning to Bark.
 It tells it to generate the prompt as music.
 This sometimes leads to the line being "sung", often poorly, and sometimes generates a full piece of realistic music.
 Sometimes it’s something in between.

 After generating **a bunch** of files for English, Korean, Turkish, Spanish etc (Bark usually generates the audio in broken english if the prompt is in english and the language is not), I went through all the folders, picked the "samples" I liked the best, and imported them into Reaper.
 I set an arbitrary limit of using five samples per line of text, and then I started layering.
-Most samples are used basically as is (apart from volume and start/end point) but a few were slightly time stretched or pitched.
+Most samples are used basically as is (apart from volume, splits and start/end point) but a tinyn amount were slightly time stretched or pitched.

 I added a little reverb to each of the ten resulting tracks, picking presets pseudo-randomly.
 The panning for each track is also pseudo-random (a little to the left, a little to the right, a little to the left etc.)